kennywall/import-test/_posts/2009-06-26-social-media-usage-in-the-future-quote.md

     <title></title>
   </head>
   <body>
-    Social media will be used as a spin tool in ways we couldn't even imagine in the near future....by government, <a class="zem_slink" title="List of entertainment industry topics" rel="wikipedia" href="http://en.wikipedia.org/wiki/List_of_entertainment_industry_topics">entertainment industry</a>, <a class="zem_slink" title="Non-governmental organization" rel="wikipedia" href=
+    Social media will be used as a spin tool in ways we couldnt even imagine in the near future.by government, entertainment industry, NGOs, CIA and anyone who is trying to steer public opinion in one direction or another.--Kin Lane
-    "http://en.wikipedia.org/wiki/Non-governmental_organization">NGO</a>'s, <a class="zem_slink" title="Central Intelligence Agency" rel="geolocation" href=
-    "http://maps.google.com/maps?ll=38.951796,-77.146586&amp;spn=1.0,1.0&amp;q=38.951796,-77.146586%20%28Central%20Intelligence%20Agency%29&amp;t=h">CIA</a> and anyone who is trying to steer public opinion in one direction or another... --Kin Lane
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2009/06/26/social-media-usage-in-the-future-quote/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>